 Overnight flight from London to Mumbai with British Airways.
 (N)

-Arrive and transfer to The LaLiT Mumbai, near the airport, for an overnight stay.
+Arrive and transfer to the LaLiT Mumbai (or similar) for an overnight stay.
 (N)

 Morning at leisure.
 Later this afternoon, board the Deccan Odyssey train for a 7-night journey through the Deccan.
 (B)

 Morning arrival in Bijapur, known as the 'Palmyra of the Deccan' where many scholars, poets and painters flocked to in the middle ages.
 After breakfast, visit the tomb of Adil Shah, the second largest tomb in the world and known as Gol Gumbaz, literally meaning 'round dome'.
 Proceed to Jumma Masjid, one of the first Indian mosques, and the Malik-e-Maidan, a large medieval cannon believed to grant any wish.
 Before returning to the train visit the 17th-century Mehtar Mahal and the Ibrahim Rouza tomb, with its 24-metre-high minarets said to have inspired those of the Taj Mahal.
 (B, L, D)